She asked best friends to pose for her. The result is a moving study of sisterhood

 A friendship that was meant to be

-"We were born with a 2-month difference," Augustina Cecilia Buratti told of her friendship with Carolina Fatta.
+"We were born with a 2-month difference," Agustina Cecilia Buratti told of her friendship with Carolina Fatta.

 "Our mothers are sisters, and we have been best friends since the moment they both got pregnant."